pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 \end{equation}
 $$

-It is possible to design a custom loss function based on optimization with respect to business.
-Furthermore, it is also possible to combine loss functions linearly or weighted sum by focusing on data points.
+It is possible to design a custom loss function based on business optimizations.
+Furthermore, it is also possible to combine loss functions linearly or as a weighted sum with weights derived from focusing on data points.
 One such example is the Huber loss.

 $$
 \begin{equation}